Boolean Percolation on Doubling Graphs: The Number of Infinite Clusters

 where $B\in \bor{\Ga \times \N_0}$ e $\omega \in \hat{\Ga}$.
 The function $\hat{g}$ is measurable and we observe that if $g$ leaves the process invariant then $\hat{g}$ is measure-preserving.

-Let $\mathcal{I}$ denote the sigma-field of events that are invariant under all isometries of $S$, then the measure $\P_{p}$ is called $S$-\textit{ergodic} if for each $A\in \mathcal{A}$ , we have either $\P_{p}(A) = 0$ or $\P_{p}(A^c) = 0$.
+Let $\mathcal{I}$ denote the sigma-field of events that are invariant under all isometries of $S$, then the measure $\P_{p,\,\rho}$ is called $S$-\textit{ergodic} if for each $A\in \mathcal{A}$ , we have either $\P_{p,\,\rho}(A) = 0$ or $\P_{p,\,\rho}(A^c) = 0$.

-We also note that the Boolean model is \textit{insertion tolerant}, i.e., $\P_{p}(A\cup \{v\})>0$ for every vertex $v$ and every measurable $A$ determined by the marked point process $\left(\cX,\cR\right)$ with $\P_{p}(A)>0$.
+We also note that the Boolean model is \textit{insertion tolerant}, i.e., for every vertex $v$ and every measurable $A$ determined by the marked point process $\left(\cX,\cR\right)$ with $\P_{p,\,\rho}(A)>0$.
 In the previous definition, we use that a vertex may be viewed as a ball of radius $0$ and hence it can be identified with an element of $\bor{\Ga \times \N_0}$.
 The insertion tolerant property follows from a direct comparison between the discrete Boolean percolation model and the underlying Bernoulli point process.
 In fact, a stronger property holds:

-Clearly, the definition of insertion tolerant may be generalized to any finite set of vertices $K$ and we may conclude that $\P(A\cup K)>0$ for any finite subset $K$ and any measurable set $A$ satisfying $\P(A)>0$.
+Clearly, the definition of insertion tolerant may be generalized to any finite set of vertices $K$ and we may conclude that $\P_{p,\,\rho}(A\cup K)>0$ for any finite subset $K$ and any measurable set $A$ satisfying $\P_{p,\,\rho}(A)>0$.
 Then, an adaptation of the arguments given in \cite{yuval} yields:

-\begin{teo}[Ergodicity of the Boolean model] Let $(\cX,\cR)$ be a Bernoulli marked point process in a connected locally finite graph $\Ga$.
+\begin{teo}[Ergodicity of the Boolean model] Let $(\cX,\cR)$ be a Ber\-nou\-lli marked point process in a connected locally finite graph $\Ga$.
 Assume that $\Ga$ has a family of isometries $S$ separating points and leaving the marked point process $(\cX,\cR)$ invariant.
 Then the Boolean discrete percolation model is $S$-ergodic. \end{teo}

 \begin{proof} Let $A$ be an $S$-invariant subset of $\Ga\times \N_0$, i.e., a set satisfying $\hat{g}A=A$, for all $g\in S$.
 The idea is to show that $A$ is almost independent of $\hat{g}A$ for some $g$.